To create a decarbonized transportation future for all communities

 CT Southwestern Area Clean Cities Intern

-Alyssa has been serving CT SWA Clean Cities Coalition for over three years and specializes in electric school bus adoption, municipal EV readiness, and educational workshops.
+Alyssa graduated from Rollins College with a masters in Business Administration.
+She has been serving CT SWA Clean Cities Coalition for over three years and specializes in electric school bus adoption, municipal EV readiness, and educational workshops.
 Alyssa participated in the Coast to Coast EV Road Trip.

 Ryan Boggio